 - Policy S 1.13 Emergency Training.
 Conduct training for all City employees to ensure basic understanding of Disaster Service Worker responsibilities, the State Emergency Management System, National Incident Management System, and the Incident Command System. - Policy S 1.14 Multijurisdictional Cooperation.
 Continue the development of local preparedness plans and multijurisdictional cooperation and communication for emergency situations. - Policy S 1.15 Emergency Preparedness.
-Coordinate with San Mateo County, neighboring cities, and nongovernmental partners to effectively prepare for and respond to hazards and natural disasters.
+Coordinate with San Mateo County, neighboring cities, and nongovernmental partners to effectively prepare for and respond to hazards and natural disasters. - Policy S 1.16 Evacuation Planning.
+Cooperate with neighboring jurisdictions and public protection agencies to delineate evacuation routes and locations, identifying their capacity, safety, and viability under different hazard scenarios, as well as emergency vehicle routes for disaster response, and where possible, alternate routes where congestion or road failure could occur.
+Update as new information and technologies become available.

-- Action S 1.16 Evacuation Routes.
+- Action S 1.17 Evacuation Routes.
 Maintain adequate evacuation routes as identified by arterial streets shown in the Circulation Element, Figure C-3.
 Evaluate each evacuation route's feasibility using a range of hazard criteria.
-Update this map on a regular basis to reflect changing conditions and State requirements for evacuation routes. - Action S 1.17 Regular Updates.
-Update the Safety Element with each Housing Element update, or every eight years, as necessary, to meet State and local requirements. - Action S 1.18 Automatic and Mutual-Aid Agreements.
+Update this map on a regular basis to reflect changing conditions and State requirements for evacuation routes. - Action S 1.18 Regular Updates.
+Update the Safety Element with each Housing Element update, or every eight years, as necessary, to meet State and local requirements. - Action S 1.19 Automatic and Mutual-Aid Agreements.
 Participate in mutual-aid agreements with other local jurisdictions to provide coordinated regional responses, as necessary, to fire, flood, earthquake, critical incidents, and other hazard events in San Mateo and the surrounding area.
 Work with local jurisdictions to share resources and develop regional plans to implement disaster mitigation and resilience strategies, such as government continuity, emergency operations centers, and communications redundancies.

-Action S 1.19 Community Centers and Recreation Spaces.
+Action S 1.20 Community Centers and Recreation Spaces.
 Create an inventory of existing community center facilities and recreation spaces and assess their readiness to serve as a community shelter during a disaster.
 Following the inventory, create a facilities improvement plan that addresses deficiencies found in each facility or recreation space to improve resilience and disaster preparedness in the city.

-Action S 1.20 Rebuilding Priorities.
+Action S 1.21 Rebuilding Priorities.
 Establish rebuilding priorities and procedures in the event of a major disaster to expedite reconstruction and enhance access to funding opportunities with special emphasis on equity priority communities that are more vulnerable to climate hazards.

-Action S 1.21 Resilient Power Systems.
+Action S 1.22 Resilient Power Systems.
 Explore the feasibility of on-site power generation and storage at City facilities to reduce reliance on regional power infrastructure in case of a hazard-caused power outage.

-Action S 1.22 Public Safety Outreach.
+Action S 1.23 Public Safety Outreach.
 Develop a public safety education program to increase public awareness of potential hazards, City's emergency readiness and response program, and evacuation routes.
 Target public education programs to segments of the community that are most vulnerable to hazards and safety risks.

-Action S 1.23 Community Training.
+Action S 1.24 Community Training.
 Collaborate with SMC Fire to provide emergency preparedness trainings to maintain and expand existing Community Emergency Response Teams (CERTs).